bpucker/pbb-drylab/README.md

 ## Standard tools (developed by others)

-A large number of tools is installed globally thus you just have to type in the same of your tool.
+A large number of tools is installed globally thus you just have to type the name of your tool into the terminal to use it.

 ### BWA-MEM